triagit/triagit/README.md

 > triage it, git!

-`triagit` is a service to assist open source maintainers by automating common git triaging taks such as:
+`triagit` helps triage git repositories and automate common git workflows, such as:

 - Closing outdated issues/PRs/branches
 - Adding title, description, rebasing and other rules